 The net projected outturn position for 2017/18 is estimated to be within budget.
 This is a very positive position, given that £13.8m savings were required to balance the 2017/18 budget, and currently leaves £3.7m uncommitted balance in the central contingency.
-Senior Managers will aim to sustain this position if possible, so that the one-off contingency benefit is available to support the medium term budget strategy.
-However, it is still only part way through the year and potentially the Council could face significant financial pressures if, for example, the winter is particularly hard or if the NHS faces significant winter pressures.
+Senior Managers will aim to sustain this position over the remainder of the year, so that the one-off contingency benefit is available to support the medium term budget strategy.
+However, there is still a quarter of the year left and potentially the Council could face significant financial pressures if, for example, the winter is particularly hard or if the NHS faces significant winter pressures.

 Children's Safeguarding and Early Help & Support continue to be key areas of focus and both have cost improvement plans in place to reduce costs and deliver savings.
 These plans are monitored on a regular basis both by senior managers and Cabinet Members.
-The projections take into account the specific contingency of £2.5m earmarked in the 2017/18 budget strategy for Early Help & Support pressures and the £2.5m Improved Better Care Funding available.
+The projections take into account the specific contingency of £2.5m earmarked in the 2017/18 budget strategy for Adult Social Care pressures and the £2.5m Improved Better Care Funding available.